-Description: Set 150 feet apart in a straight line, the three fifteen-foot-tall stone towers at Nauset Beach became known as “The Three Sisters of Nauset.”
+Description: Set 150 feet apart in a straight line, the three fifteen-foot-tall brick towers at Nauset Beach became known as “The Three Sisters of Nauset.”
 The origin of this nickname is uncertain.
 Some say the name arose because the towers resembled demure ladies in white dresses with black hats, while others claim that it was due to the fact that Keeper Henry Y. Hatch (1851-1853) had three daughters.
 Over the years, the Three Sisters have been torn down, rebuilt, and sold off, but now the sisters are reunited just off Cable Road near Nauset Beach, where they stand stately in a row just east of their original location.

 An unusual plan was devised to build not one, but three lighthouses at Nauset Beach on five acres atop Nauset cliffs.
 The land was purchased for $150 from Benjamin and Sally Collins of Eastham, after Captain John “Mad Jack” Percival (a Cape Cod resident who had commanded the USS Constitution) selected the location.

 Winslow Lewis, who regularly underbid the competition, won the construction bid for the triplicate towers.
 His team consisted of four masons, three laborers, two carpenters, and a cook.
 Before completion, one mason and one carpenter were stricken by small pox.